Rengo-Labs/CasperLabs-ERC777/CONTRIBUTING.md

 ## Submitting issues

-If you have questions about how to use Uniswap V2 Core, please direct these to the related discord channels and do not file an issue:
+If you have questions about how to use ERC-777, please direct these to the related discord channels and do not file an issue:
 * [#validators-general](https://discord.gg/9CTHRvvA4d)
 * [#node-tech-support](https://discord.gg/9CTHRvvA4d)